 The answer is ‘drift.’
 One needs to detect ‘drift’ timely and ‘accurately’ and take appropriate action accordingly.

-What is drift?
+What is Model drift?

-Drift refers to the change in the distribution of data over a period of time.
+Model Drift refers to the change in the distribution of data over a period of time.
 In the context of Machine Learning, we usually refer to the drifts in model features, predictions, or actuals from a given baseline.

 Several methods are used for drift tracking, including the Kolmogorov-Smirnov statistic, the Wasserstein distance, and the Kullback-Leibler divergence.
 These metrics are often used in online learning scenarios, where the target system continually evolves, and the model must adapt in real-time to maintain its accuracy.
 For example, a recommendation model for movies can drift over time as customer behavior changes over time, and a churn prediction model can drift with changes in economic conditions.

-Different types of drift:
+Different types of Model drift:

 - Concept Drift: Concept drift refers to the drift in ground truth values of the model.
 This indicates a change in the distribution of the actual values for which the model is being used.
 Concept drift doesn’t depend on the model but on the ground truth values only.
 Drift in actual values indicates that there might be a change in the relationship between features and actuals (when compared with the training dataset or previous time frames), which points out the need to retrain the model.